ErikaRedmark/monkey-shines-java-port/README.md

 - [x] Shield Powerup
 - [x] Wing Powerup
 - [x] Multipliers
-- [ ] Patterned backgrounds (Currently have full-screen backgrounds as stand-ins)
+- [x] Patterned backgrounds (Currently have full-screen backgrounds as stand-ins)
-- [ ] Solid Colour backgrounds
+- [x] Solid Colour background
-- [ ] Main menu (A large task that I will break into smaller ones when the rest of the engine/level editor is complete)

 ##Level Editor
 The save file format for the level editor has been rewritten.
 Worlds created with the level editor will not become unreadable with future versions of the game.